SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ![A-CSM](assets/images/ACSM.png){: height="150px" width="150px" .align-right}

-The Advanced CSM class is a 2-day experience for Scrum Masters and Agile Practitioners who wish to take their Agile and Scrum Training to the next level.
+The Advanced CSM class is a 2-day experience for Scrum Masters and Agile practitioners who wish to take their Agile and Scrum Training to the next level.

 ### A-CSM Learning Objectives